MohammadKobirShah/ShortLink-Bypass/README.md

 - 🔗 [Just2Earn](https://just2earn.com)
 - 🔗 [GPLinks](https://gplinks.in)
-- 🧪 And any site using similar bypass logic
+- 🧪 And many more that use the same verification or ad-timer schemes

 It removes:
 - ⏳ Countdown timers